jgreener64/Bio3DView.jl/README.md

 3Dmol.js: molecular visualization with WebGL, Bioinformatics (2015) 31(8): 1322-1324 - [link](http://doi.org/10.1093/bioinformatics/btu829)

-This project is work in progress.
+This project works but is in development.
 Contributions and bug reports are welcome.

 ## Installation